Request for Proposals

-We use Requests for Ideas (RFIs) to solicit great ideas for a specific strategic effort.
+We use Requests for Proposals (RFPs) to solicit great ideas for a specific strategic effort.
 Those requests enable us to focus our funding on critical topics and cultivate partnerships with a variety of organizations.
-Each RFI has specific guidance about topics, timelines, and other funding considerations.
-We currently have four active RFIs, and all are accepting ideas until July 16, 2021.
-The links below provide detailed guidance about each RFI.
+Each RFP has specific guidance about topics, timelines, and other funding considerations.
+We currently have one active RFP, and are accepting ideas until NOON on Friday, October 8, 2021.
+The link below provide detailed guidance about this RFP.

 The General Application is open to proposals that are aligned with our 2021-2030 strategy and have a different or broader scope than we are considering through our more targeted RFIs.
 Any nonprofit or government agency can submit using our General Application at any time during the year.
 Please note: At this time, it is highly unlikely that we will consider unsolicited proposals seeking Organizational Effectiveness funding.

 The geography served varies by Foundation funding program.
 The Economic Mobility, Health and Well-Being, and Organizational Effectiveness funding programs serve Allegheny and Westmoreland counties.
 The Economic Development and Social-Impact Investments programs also provide funding in Allegheny and Westmoreland counties, and we will consider investments funded through these programs across western Pennsylvania on a case-by-case basis.
 Conservation is our only national program - in Conservation we consider applications to advance our charitable purpose locally, across Pennsylvania, and across the United States.
 Your application should clearly explain how your work will benefit the geographies we serve.

 No, the Foundation is generally not providing multi-year grants at this time.
 Currently, the majority of our grants are twelve months to eighteen months.

 Yes, the Foundation provides general operating support for organizations that are not postsecondary institutions or research institutions.